ionacarslaw/ionacarslaw.github.io/README.md

 # Teaching and Academic Volunteering

-I tutor on the following courses taught at the University of Edinburgh:
+I have tutored on the following courses taught at the University of Edinburgh:

 - Linguistics and English Language 1A
 - Linguistics and English Language 1B

-I also ran CLING (a computational linguistics reading group) from 2024-2025, and was on the organising committee for Language Lunch (an informal poster session for language related research by the postgrad community at Edinburgh) from 2023-2024.
+I have also been on the organising committee of the [Linguistics and English Language Postgrad Conference](https://pgc.lel.ed.ac.uk) from 2025-2026; I ran CLING (a computational linguistics reading group) at the University of Edinburgh from 2024-2025; and I was on the organising committee for Language Lunch (an informal poster session for language related research by the postgrad community at Edinburgh) from 2023-2024.

 Disclaimer: _I do not give permission for this webpage to be data scraped nor do I give permission for any of the information on this page to be used in the process of training an LLM or ML model._